 NOTE: The Victims of Violence Project is supported by Crime Victim Assistance Grant awarded to the Kalamazoo County Office of the Prosecuting Attorney by the Michigan Crime Victim Services Commission, Michigan Department of Community Health.
 The grant award comes from the Federal Crime Victims Fund, established by the Victims of Crime Act of 1984.
 The County of Kalamazoo provides the required match by an in-kind match of one Victim Advocate on staff.
 The opinions, findings, and conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of the U.S. Department of Justice or the Michigan Department of Community Health.

 In addition to the Victim Advocate Specialist, our office has two Victim Advocates assigned to the District Court.
-These Victim Advocates manage and expedite the processing of witnesses on statute criminal cases in six District Courtrooms throughout the county.
-In 204, District Court Victim Advocates served victims of assaultive misdemeanor crimes that were associated with 1,578 new cases.
+These Victim Advocates manage and expedite the processing of witnesses on statute criminal cases in five District Courtrooms throughout the county.